MortenHarding/rss3270cli/README.md

 ---
 ## How to connect
-Connect to the server's IP with a 3270 Client using port 7300 and a model 2 terminal style
+Connect to the server's IP with a 3270 Client using port 7300

 Example: `c3270 localhost:7300`